oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

       present.
 Otherwise, a set applies to any protocol.
 -  ICMP sets: Uses to create lists of ICMP-based filters.
 This applies only when the protocol is set to ICMP or ICMPv6.

-Aliases may also be considered to manage resources that are identified by a combination of various parameters as shown in the candidate tree in {{example_alias}}.
+Aliases may also be considered to manage resources that are identified by a combination of various parameters (e.g., prefix, protocol, port number, or FQDN).
 Note that some aliases can be provided by decomposing them into separate sets.

 ## Bind ACLs to Devices, Not Only Interfaces